adrianmiu/feaxures_website/docs/01_Examples/03_Element_options.md

 What is really awesome about the <code>defaults</code> option is that it can be a <strong>function</strong>.
 Your defaults may be retrieved from a cookie, a global user preferences object or whatever you can think of (it must be a synchronous operation though).

 ## Feaxures parameters per element
-At this point you may as yourself: "How can I pass parameters to initialize an enhancement on an element?".
+At this point you may as yourself: "How can I pass parameters to initialize an enhancement for each element?".
 There are a few ways that give you full flexibility.

 ### FALSE